seqeralabs/docs/multiqc_docs/core/getting_started/config.md

 for matching files for all of them every time you run it.

 You can do this with the `-m` / `--module` flag (can be repeated) or in a MultiQC config file by using `config.module_order`.
-See [Order of modules](../reports/customisation.md#order-of-modules).
+See [Order of modules](../reports/customization.md#order-of-modules).

 ### Optimise file search patterns

-Secondly, think about customising the search patterns of the slowest searches.
+Secondly, think about customizing the search patterns of the slowest searches.

 As an example, logs from Picard are published to `STDOUT` and so can have any file name.
 Some people concatenate logs, so the contents can be anywhere in the file and the files must also be searched by subsequent tools in case they contain multiple outputs.
-If you know that all of your Picard MarkDuplicate log files have the filename `mysamplename_markduplicates.log` then you can safely customise that search pattern with the following MultiQC config:
+If you know that all of your Picard MarkDuplicate log files have the filename `mysamplename_markduplicates.log` then you can safely customize that search pattern with the following MultiQC config:

 ```yaml